By: Team AY1920S2-CS2103T-F10-4 Since: Jan 2020 Licence: MIT

 The following activity diagram summarizes what happens when a user executes a task search command:

-Command4.4.2.
+task search Command4.4.2.
 Design Considerations (Bao)

 -